 Using an originalist historical approach, this paper reconstructs four critical junctures in the founding era: the early colonial period, the Declaration of Independence, the Constitutional Convention, and the Naturalization Act of 1790, which restricted citizenship to "free white persons" and stood for 162 years.
 At every juncture where the founders could have moved toward inclusion, they chose exclusion.
 On the nation's 250th anniversary, with the project of multiracial democracy still unrealized, understanding this founding design is critical to confronting its legacy.

-"Power-Sharing & Exclusion: Toward a Theory of Herrenvolk Democracy" V-Dem Working Paper (in preparation) | Target: American Journal of Political Science
+"Power-Sharing & Exclusion: Toward a Theory of Herrenvolk Democracy" | V-Dem Working Paper (in preparation) | Target: Perspectives on Politics

 The People: Latino Political Behavior Under Exclusion

-"The Myth of the Zero-Sum: Rethinking Acculturation in American Politics" Under review, Politics, Groups, and Identities
+"The Myth of the Zero-Sum: Rethinking Acculturation in American Politics" | Revise and resubmit, Politics, Groups, and Identities

 Political science has assumed for decades that immigrants face a zero-sum choice between adopting American culture and preserving their heritage.
 This assumption has never been empirically tested.
 Using the 2006 Latino National Survey and comparative cluster analysis across three algorithms with extensive validation, I tested it.
 The binary model fails: it misclassifies over 75% of the Latino electorate.
 Four distinct acculturation orientations emerge, with the vast majority occupying hybrid space that the dominant framework structurally cannot detect.
 The people the models erase turn out to be the majority.

-"Acculturation, Identity, and Latino Politics" Under review, Political Psychology
+"Acculturation, Identity, and Latino Politics" | Under review, Political Psychology

-"Stable Drivers or Campaign Effects: Mapping Latino Support for Trump, 2016–2024" Paper in preparation.
+"Stable Drivers or Campaign Effects: Mapping Latino Support for Trump, 2016–2024" | Paper in preparation.
 Accepted for presentation, MPSA 2026.

-"Inferential Cluster Analysis: From Discovery to Measurement in Unsupervised Learning" In preparation, target: Political Science Research and Methods
+"Inferential Cluster Analysis: From Discovery to Measurement" | Under review, Political Science Research and Methods

 Cluster analysis is the most widely used unsupervised method in political science, yet the discipline treats it as merely exploratory.
 This paper develops a systematic framework for using cluster analysis to test theoretical expectations, moving beyond description to inference.
 The core insight is that when algorithms with different mathematical foundations and independent failure modes converge on the same solution, that convergence constitutes evidence that the recovered structure reflects the data-generating process rather than methodological artifacts.
 The framework introduces a multi-method validation process combining theoretical pre-specification, multi-algorithmic convergence, structured model selection, and bootstrap stability assessment.

-"Learning From Survey Data: A Nonparametric Framework for Explanatory Outcome Modeling" In preparation, target: Political Analysis
+"Learning From Survey Data: A Nonparametric Framework for Explanatory Outcome Modeling" | In preparation, target: Political Analysis.
+Accepted for presentation, AAPOR 2026.

 Software & Data